ReactiveX/RxGo/README.md

 observable.Connect()
 ```

-Once `Connect()` is called, the Connectable Observable begin to emit items.
+Once `Connect()` is called, the Connectable Observable begins to emit items.

 There is another important change with a regular Observable.
 A Connectable Observable publishes its items.
-It means, all the Observers receive a copy of the items.
+It means all the Observers receive a copy of the items.

 Here is an example with a regular Observable: